 Example: A coach wants to sell advanced training to her clients, but only those who have already purchased another product are eligible to purchase it.

-While you can find separate WordPress plugins to handle each of these functions, a robust membership plugin will handle these challenges in a much more elegant and efficient way than a stand-alone event, directory or shopping cart plugins can.
-A member’s activity in registering for an event, making a purchase or filling out a form can be tied to their record in the member database.
+While you can find separate WordPress plugins to handle each of these functions, a robust membership plugin will handle these challenges in a much more elegant and efficient way than a stand-alone event, directory, or shopping cart plugin can.
+A member’s activity in registering for an event, making a purchase, or filling out a form can be tied to their record in the member database.
 Many organizations and content creators appreciate this type of member database that offers CRM features.
+However, if you are looking for a standalone CRM system that’s robust in its own nature, there are many to consider that support all tasks from your pipeline to customer onboarding.

 5. Enable reporting